Skip to Content

 While the oceanfront camping will soon come to an end, a handful of campsites located essentially in the Port San Luis parking lot will remain and not be impacted by the closure.

-The Coastal Gateway Camping Area provides full-hookups, but has just eight locations and it is not located above the beach.
+The Coastal Gateway Camping Area provides full-hookups, but has just eight locations and is not located above the beach.

 "All of the campers that come here on a regular basis will have to fight over eight spots or go places," said Lombardi.
 "They maybe will not be able to come at all because of the cost of some of the other locations."

-Lombardi noted that he and other campers help stimulate the local economy in the Avila Beach and Port San Luis areas, spending money at restaurants, shops, markets and other businesses, so the loss of the campsites could have a negative repercussions.
+Lombardi noted that he and other campers help stimulate the local economy in the Avila Beach and Port San Luis areas, spending money at restaurants, shops, markets and other businesses, so the loss of the campsites could have negative repercussions.

 "If you have less people every day of the week that are not able to come out here, whether they can't afford it or they're going to camp somewhere else, it's further away from here," said Lombardi.
 "That definitely will have an impact on the local economy for these shops and these specialty shops right here."